ZX-joe/Applied-Data-Analysis-How-to-make-a-hit-moive/README.md

 ## A list of internal milestones up until project milestone 3

-- Complete and optimize the machine learning approaches, utilize greedy selection to select features that affect movies profit and correponding Amazon reviews
+- Complete and optimize the machine learning approaches, utilize greedy selection to select features that affect movies profit and corresponding Amazon reviews
 - Implement more text data analysis with text processing approaches
 - Analyze the features at higher level with detailed exploration and visualization
 - Finish data story with exclusive analysis and intuitive visualization